blazej-bucha/graflab-cookbook/README.md

 the order they are numbered.
 Advanced users may pick whatever HOWTO they are interested in.
 In any case, you **must** start by executing the `init.m` script from the `src` directory.
 It downloads the source codes of GrafLab and isGrafLab and some input data.
-Most useful information is usually given as comments in the HOWTO m-files, so instead of just executing the scripts, feel free to study the code as well.
+The most useful information is usually given as comments in the HOWTO m-files, so instead of just executing the scripts, feel free to study the code as well.